paternal/docker-pythons/README.md

 Note than when installing recent python versions on old debian versions, other packages are also pulled from this newer debian version.
 So, althought the system you get is based on a given debian version, it can contain packages (including *core* packages like binutils or libc6) from several debian versions.

+Note that the versions of packages listed here are the versions that were explicitely installed, but the actual installed version might differ.
+For instance, *foo* version X is explicitely installed, but when installing *bar*, *foo* version Y has been pulled as well.
+So, although *foo* is listed here as version X, version Y is actually installed.

 ## Tag `latest`

 The default `latest` tag is equivalent to the `stable` debian version (that is, `buster`).